2019 K3 League Advanced

-The 2019 K3 League Advanced was the 13th and last season of amateur K3 League.
-After the end of the 2019 season, the K3 League was relaunched as a semi-professional league by Korea Football Association (KFA).
+The 2019 K3 League Advanced was the 13th and last season of the amateur K3 League.
+After the end of the 2019 season, the K3 League was relaunched as a semi-professional league by the Korea Football Association (KFA).

-Icheon Citizen abandoned the last three matches of the regular season to avoid the spread of African swine fever virus, which could damage pig farms in Icheon.
+Icheon Citizen abandoned the last three matches of the regular season to avoid the spread of the African swine fever virus, which could damage pig farms in Icheon.